martinabeleda/autonomous-driving/gitNotes.md

 	git branch
 	```

-	We'll use a naming convention to ensure we know who created the branch

 	Try and keep the branch name clear and simple so we know what it's for without it being a novel

-	Eg. "martin/rf" is the branch Marty has created to work on the RF module

 	To create a new branch called <branch name>, enter: